TiarkRompf/cs502/project2.md

 ### Tests src/test/scala/project2/\*Test.scala

-These files contain some unit tests for the first parsers.
-[You will have to write your own tests for the others.
-Every task should have at least 2 tests otherwise points will be deducted]{.mark}.
-There are some functions given to you in order to make the implementation easier.
+These files contain some unit tests for the first parsers. <mark>You will have to write your own tests for the others.
+Every task should have at least 2 tests otherwise points will be deducted.</mark> There are some functions given to you in order to make the implementation easier.

 ## Turnin